OnCloud125252/Update-Install/README.md

 - `ui updateresources` **- Update Resources File:**
   Use this command to update the resources file.
-  ***Please note that running this command will replace the current resources file with an updated version.***
+  > :warning: ***Please note that running this command will replace the current resources file with an updated version.***

 - `ui updateall` **- Update All Apps:**
   This command updates all the apps listed in the resources file.